syncfusion-content/windowsforms-docs/WindowsForms/Schedule/ScheduleControl.md

 <tr>
 <td>
 DataSource</td><td>
-Gets / sets the data source for the ScheduleControl.</td></tr>
+Gets or sets the data source for the ScheduleControl.</td></tr>
 <tr>
 <td>
 EnableAlerts</td><td>
-Indicates whether alerts should be raised as the appointment time approaches.</td></tr>
+Indicates whether alerts should be raised as the appointment time approaches or not.</td></tr>
 <tr>
 <td>
 NavigationPanel</td><td>